Mary Crudelius: Death and legacy

 She died on 24 July 1877 and was buried with her father-in-law and mother-in-law in Warriston Cemetery.
 The grave lies on the main path from the entrance, where the ground level begins to drop.
-Rudolph remarried after her death (to Agnes Usher).
+After her death, Rudolph was remarried to Agnes Usher.
 When he died, many years later, he was buried with Mary and his parents.

 Her death was fifteen years before the first Scottish universities opened their doors to women undergraduates in 1892.
 Her two daughters, Mary and Maud, were educated through the association in the 1880s and for a few years there was a Crudelius Hall of residence for female students.
 This was replaced by the Masson Hall in 1897.
 A Memoir of Mrs. Crudelius was published in 1879 containing some of her letters, poems, and ELEA reports she had written.

-Crudelius's granddaughter was Edith Burnet who is reported as the first British female architect.
+Crudelius's granddaughter was Edith Burnet who is known as the first British female architect.
 There is also a plaque to Crudelius in Bristo Square in Edinburgh.